matejvelikonja/SyncFS/README.md

 PHP Library with command line tool for simple syncing folders via configuration file.

-SyncFS is PHP5 library build on Symfony2 components.
+SyncFS is PHP5 library build on Symfony components.
 Via simple configuration file written in YAML, you can define folders that you would like to sync, locally or remotely.

 **Usage examples**